adrian-moisa/visual-school/README.md

 **02 - Tools and Software**

-Learn what are the most common used tools in web app development and understand theyr purpose.
+Learn what are the most common used tools in web app development and understand their purpose.

 **03 - Basic Javascript**